PlacidFox/opening-practice/README.md

 - moves pieces & delete captured pieces
 - switch side

+Next-Steps :
+- show all moves at the side ? (format UCI pour le moment ?)
+- JSON of moves to compare to played me Console Log if OK then only if ok allow to play (or else put in red ?)

 To do :
 rename CASE -> BOX
 - legal moves ? or not necessary ?
 - show check ?
-- show all moves a the side ?

 /!\ - img piece libres de droits ?